ryanmark/vizbuilder/README.md

 ## Configuration

-A new `VizBuilder` instance can be configured directly or via a block pass into the constructor:
+A new `VizBuilder` instance can be configured directly or via a block passed into the constructor:

 ```ruby
 app = VizBuilder.new